gkken/naluri-coding-challenge/README.md

 ## Running the Tests

-From the repository folder, enter the folder named "tests" and install all dependencies
+From the repository folder, enter the folder named `tests` and install all dependencies

 ```
 cd tests/